 - Every time a staff person told me to do something, I wouldn't do it.
 I was so mad about being there that I just said 'no way' to every order.
 When you don't do as they say, then you get a time out.
 And then you get put in SR (Seclusion Room) in restraints.
 Restraints are like a belt that goes around your waist and then there are these leather and plastic loops and they attach the handcuffs to the belt.
 So your arms are behind your back the whole time and you get sore!
 That's during the day.
 At night it's worse.
 They put you in five point, which is the loop and leather belt around your hands to attach them to the bed.
 And the same with your legs and they are spread apart.
 Then there is a leather belt from around the waist too.

 If you really think your parents will send you to a boot camp or military school:Try to find out the name(s) of the camps they are considering sending you to, and do your own research on each of them.
 Search Google with the place's name, and search these sites for any testimonials people have written about them.
-And read this: Warning Signs of Potentially Abusive Facilities.
+Check this list of signs that a place is abusive.

 If it turns out the camp sounds like an abusive place, and your parents are reasonable people, you can tell them your findings.
 If they are not... start preparing for the worst.